 - Acknowledgement of responsibility to learn and apply integral calculus in PHY202

-***Students wishing to enroll in PHY202 without MAT128 & meeting all 3 conditions above should send an email to email@example.com and firstname.lastname@example.org at the start of their enrollment window with the following information:
+***Students wishing to enroll in PHY202 without MAT128 & meeting all 3 conditions above should fill out the Google Form linked below:

 Why can’t I get into PHY 103?